+The port has three slips, 17 berths, and seven Ro/Ro ramps, and can accommodate vessels up to 700 ft long and 100 ft wide.
 The port is easily accessible from I-95, Florida’s Turnpike, and the Florida East Coast Railway (FECR), allowing for seamless, cost-effective cargo movement.
 The FECR provides twice-daily service to the port’s rail interchange.
 Offering the convenience of on-dock rail, the port owns and operates a locomotive and 6.5 miles of track.
-The industrial switching operation is capable of handling box, hopper and double-stack rail cars, with 24/7 operations.
-Rail operations can accommodate 20-axle rail cars, with 450-ton capacity.
+The industrial switching operation is capable of handling box, hopper, and double-stack rail cars, with 24/7 operations.
+Rail operations can accommodate 20-axle rail cars, with a 450-ton capacity.
+The port’s docks are a fifteen minute transit from the first sea buoy.

 Goals & Objectives